Dirty Dental Industry Secret

 (Now, let me just say that only unethical dentists will have you fix something that’s not “broken.”
 There have been scandals involving dentists doing unnecessary procedures, but I’m not talking about them.
 I’m talking about ethical, competent dentists who “spread out” the dental work you need.)

 How does this work?
-Well, if a patient comes into the office and we discover they need a lot of work, SOME dentists are afraid of telling you the WHOLE truth.
+Well, if a guest comes into the office and we discover they need a lot of work, SOME dentists are afraid of telling you the WHOLE truth.
 They think that if they tell you everything that’s wrong, you’ll jump out of the chair, run out the front door and never look back.
 Or you’ll simply not believe them.
 Since no other dentist has ever told you the whole truth, they assume you’ll think, “This dentist is making all this up just so they can do more work and charge me more money!”

 So instead the dentist just tells you what he thinks you can handle or afford at the moment.